Roll20/roll20-api-scripts/CashMaster/README.md

 These commands set up and manipulate shops.
 - `!cm -makeShop "[shop name]^[shop location]^[shop appearance]^[shopkeeper appearance]` creates a shop for the selected character token with the assigned attributes.
 The token must point to a character sheet.
 If you wish to have a single shop with multiple shopkeepers, use rollable tables and have them feed to the same character sheet for the shop.
+- `!cm -setShopVerbosity [high|low]` sets the amount of information that is printed out when displaying a shop.
 - `!cm -updateShop "[parameter name]^[parameter value]"` will update the named parameter to the new value.
 - `!cm -addItem "[item name]^[price]^[description]^[quantity]^[weight]^[properties]^[modifiers]"` creates a new item in the selected token's shop.
 - `!cm -updateItem "[item name]^[parameter name]^[parameter value]"` will look up the specified item name in the selected token's shop and update the named parameter to be the specified value.